Constants by other means

 Also, strings cannot be handled.

-enum constants
+enum constant

 };

-The enum constants are primarily used as flag constants.
+Enum constants are primarily used as flag constants.

 Character Status